wallt28/weather-app/README.md

 4. Install the required dependencies by running `pip install -r requirements.txt`
 5. Rename the .env.example file to .env and add your OpenWeatherMap API key to the file (https://openweathermap.org/api)
 6. Run the command `flask run` to start the server

+## Usage

+1. Open your terminal and navigate to the directory where the app is located
+2. Run the command `flask run`
+3. Open your preferred web browser and navigate to `http://127.0.0.1:5000/`
+4. Enter the city name in the input field and click the "Check City" button
+5. The web server will retrieve the weather forecast from OpenWeatherMap API and send an HTML page containing the forecast back to the user.

 ## API Reference